 Where to Shop

-Zabars is a specialty foods and kitchenware store in New York City that is the ultimate foodie heaven.
+Zabar’s is a specialty foods and kitchenware store in New York City that is the ultimate foodie heaven.
 They source specialty products from all over the world, and their cheese counter and fish counter are particular standouts.
-While I normally prefer to cook my own food, their prepared section makes me weak at the knees.
-I visit Zabars every time I visit the city, and have been known to leave with more bags than I can carry.
-It also holds a special place in my heart because it is where I bought my first ceramic knife.
+My childhood included regular visits in, my parents splitting up like pros: my dad pick us up sable, whitefish, and smoked salmon at the fish counter, my mom heading to get pounds of freshly ground coffee, while my brother and I wandered the aisles.
+We’d pick up kasha varnishkes, chestnut paste, Eli’s bread for my mom, salmon caviar and whitefish spread.
+Cheese samples.
+I visit Zabar’s every time I visit the city, usually with a list from family members, and have been known to leave with more bags than I can carry.
+(It also holds a special place in my heart because it is where I bought my first ceramic knife for myself as a teenager.)
+These days Zabar’s is usually my last stop before driving home.
+I typically grab a pre-made nova lox and cream cheese on poppyseed bagel which I partially unwrap and start eating on the drive out of the city on the Henry Hudson Parkway.

 Wasik’s Cheese Shop